msimms/OpenWorkoutWeb/README.md

 * Beginnings of automated workout plan generation.
 Still plenty of work to do.

 ## Tech
-This software uses two other source projects to work properly:
+This software uses several other source projects to work properly:

 * [LibMath](https://github.com/msimms/LibMath) - A collection of math utilities, including a peak finding algorithm.
 * [fullcalendar](https://fullcalendar.io/) - A Javascript calendar implementation.
 * [chosen](https://github.com/harvesthq/chosen) - A select box implementation that is used for the tag user interface.
+* [pymongo](https://github.com/mongodb/mongo-python-driver) - Python interface to mongodb.

 The app is written in a combination of Python and JavaScript.